cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

     Run the command periodically until the command returns a status of `ENABLED`, at which point the configuration is complete, and metrics will begin appearing in the Datadog interface.
 Since the configuration is applied to cluster regions in a rolling fashion, you may see some metrics appear even before the `GET` command returns an `ENABLED` status.

-1. Once metrics export has been enabled, you can access metrics from your CockroachDB Standard cluster directly in Datadog's [Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/), or via Datadog's [notebook](https://docs.datadoghq.com/notebooks/) or [dashboard](https://docs.datadoghq.com/dashboards/) features.
+1. Once metrics export has been enabled, you can access metrics from your CockroachDB {{ site.data.products.standard }} cluster directly in Datadog's [Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/), or via Datadog's [notebook](https://docs.datadoghq.com/notebooks/) or [dashboard](https://docs.datadoghq.com/dashboards/) features.

 1. Review [enable percentiles for selected metrics]({% link cockroachcloud/tools-page.md %}#enable-percentiles-for-selected-metrics).
 Configure metrics as necessary.